FKiffer/deeplabcut-social-interaction/README.md

 ```
 ### social_interaction.py
 ```
-This file produces a CSV that contains empirical information about the social interaction test, such as sniffle count and sniffle time in seconds.
+This file produces a CSV that contains empirical information about the social interaction test, such as sniff count and sniff time in seconds.
 ```
 ### extract_frames.py
 ```